Skip to content

 1. Lockerware

-Locker ransomware (or “lockerware”) infects systems by preventing users from accessing their devices altogether.
-After the lockerware renders systems inaccessible, the user will only be able to view a lock screen that contains details of the ransom.
+Locker ransomware (or "lockerware") infects systems by preventing users from accessing their devices altogether.
+After the locker ransomware locks users out of their systems, the user will only be able to view a lock screen that contains details of the ransom note demanding payment.

 2. Extortionware

-Extortionware is a type of ransomware that infiltrates and steals sensitive or incriminating data from an organization, providing leverage to threat actors who then threaten to leak the information to the public unless their demands are met.
+Extortionware or double extortion ransomware is a type of ransomware that infiltrates and steals sensitive or incriminating data from an organization, providing leverage to threat actors who then threaten to leak the information to the public unless their demands are met.

 3. Crypto-Ransomware